iansinnott/notedown/README.md

 * Setup mailgun so that I can receive mail sent through the feedback form
 * Build out demo
+* The main note and client entry input should be a textarea that resizes itself

+**Still not working:**

+* Shift+enter doesn't work everywhere
+* Resetting a note if you edit it and change the text to nothing doesn't work.
+* Need to style the markdown within notes to allow for things like buleeted lists and such.

 #### Next Release (1.x)